euphort-wind/euphort-wind.github.io/content/post/cyprus/index.md

     image: 8cheese.jpg
     caption: Cyprus Grilled Halloumi
 ---
 Hej!
-I'm sharing a glimpse of my experience visiting impressive Cyprus.
+I'm sharing a glimpse of my experience visiting vibrant Cyprus.
 I was there in the summer of 2016.
 Below are some notes on what I tasted, saw and listened to.<br>
 <b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
 Therefore, everything written below is extremely subjective, and does not cover all the wonderful local features and places ☺️.

 <b>🗺 Places:</b> Ayia Napa, Lefkara, Kakopetria, Limassol.<br>